kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### How to work with the PRC

-As a best practie we recommend you to work with a virtual enviroment.
-There are several ways to create a virtual enviroment.
+As a best practice we recommend you to work with a virtual environment.
+There are several ways to create a virtual environment.
 You can choose one of them besides what we offered - conda - in the Quick Start Guide.

 To be able to call python codes during the traing and the exercises, you can choose one of the ways below:

-- Make pythonscripts by using your favourite editor (vi, nano,...) and execute them with `python3 <filename>`.
+- Make python scripts by using your favourite editor (vi, nano,...) and execute them with `python3 <filename>`.
 - Add the shebang line in your script file and make your file executable (chmod +x) and execute the file `./filename`.
 - Alternatively, you can open the python interpreter and work interactively.
 - Or you can use IPython (Interactive Python) which is a command shell for interactive programming in python.
 (The iPython is not installed by default, so you will need to install it using pip: e.g: pip install --user ipython)